elixir-europe/rdmkit/pages/your_problem/data_licence.md

 ### Solutions
 * Make your research data available under an appropriate licence, which defines the degree of publicity and rights to use your data.
-* Choose a licence that ensures your data is attributed to you correctly and makes the terms of re-using your data explicit to the user.
+* Choose a licence that ensures your data is correctly attributed and makes the terms of re-using your data explicit to the user.

 ## Related topics
 * [Sharing] (sharing)